 Each account is subject to certain terms and conditions, including the right of the bank to change or terminate certain terms, conditions, services or features of the account.
-Changes to consumer card account terms are made in compliance with the CARD Act.
+Changes to consumer card account terms are made in compliance with the Credit CARD Act of 2009.
 The terms of the lending agreements are governed by Virginia and federal law.
 Credit limits are adjusted periodically based upon the bank's continuing evaluation of an accountholder's overall credit behavior.